 Full measurements are in the recipe card below.

-Lemon juice- we used lemon from a fresh lemon.
+Lemon juice- I used lemon from a fresh lemon.
 This balances the sweetness of the sauce.

-Sugar- we used granulated sugar for the sauce, but you can use caster sugar as well.
+Sugar- I used granulated sugar for the sauce, but you can use caster sugar as well.

 Orange zest- the orange zest adds an aroma and a light flavor to this sauce.
 You can use lemon zest instead of you'd like.